-- Have students read the scenarios and fill in the conflict spiral stages on this worksheet.
+- Have students read the scenarios and fill in the conflict spiral stages on the Conflict Spiral Worksheet.

-- Have students write next to each paragraph which stage of the conflict cycle the scenario is displaying in this worksheet.
+- Have students write next to each paragraph which stage of the conflict cycle the scenario is displaying in the Conflict Cycle Worksheet.

 - Let your students know that the idea is to turn a conflict into a cycle, rather than a spiral.